Bartlesville Radio » News » Kerr-McGraw Earns Prestigious OLA Award

 Kerr-McGraw Earns Prestigious OLA Award

-City of Bartlesville Literacy Coordinator Karen Kerr-McGraw has earned the 2020 Oklahoma Library Association Special Projects Award — a prestigious OLA award issued to an individual who has played a key role in a noteworthy library project in their community.
+City of Bartlesville Literacy Coordinator Karen Kerr-McGraw has earned the 2020 Oklahoma Library Association Special Projects Award.

+This prestigious award is issued to an individual who has played a key role in a noteworthy library project in their community.
 Kerr-McGraw has been the literacy coordinator at the Bartlesville Public Library since 2008, taking over her position in literacy from another community agency that had dissolved.

 In a statement, Library Director Shellie McGill said: "Karen took this program and breathed new life into it.
 Literacy at BPL is a vibrant successful department due to her efforts.
 By hosting more than 100 programs last year that were needed and of interest to our community, her leadership made the Literacy Division invaluable in our community and phenomenally successful."